-Undergraduate students in aerospace engineering and computational engineering are very active within our department.
-With such an interdisciplinary degrees, our students are allowed many opportunities to have hands-on experiences and join a variety of leadership and networking organizations.
+Undergraduate students are very active within our department.
+With such interdisciplinary degrees, our students are allowed many opportunities to have hands-on experiences and join a variety of leadership and networking organizations.
 We encourage students to get involved and offer an hour of technical elective degree credit for every semester they work in student projects.

 Student Project Teams

 Students design, build and fly remote controlled aircraft in AIAA's annual international competition.

 The Longhorn Rocketry Association is a student-run amateur rocketry group at the University of Texas at Austin.
 Their mission is to enhance undergraduate education by applying classroom knowledge to design, build, and launch our own rockets.

 The UAV team designs and builds unmanned aircraft systems that can fly autonomously.
 The team has been recognized for their work in an annual competition hosted by the Association for Unmanned Vehicle Systems International.